GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 Using the global data mechanism is generally preferred over actual Ruby global variables, because the Functions Framework can help you avoid concurrent edits.
-Additionally, the framework will isolate the sets of global data associated with different sets of functions, which lets you test functions in isolation without the tests interfering with one another by writing to global variables.
+Additionally, the framework will isolate the sets of global data associated with different sets of functions, which lets you run functions in isolation during unit tests.
+If you are testing multiple functions, they will not interfere with each other as they might if they used global variables.

 ### Sharing resources